bcgov/data-publication/pages/open_data_w.md

 1. That the data is __not currently for sale__.

-## Signatures
+## SIGNATURES
-Signatures are required from the following and can be submitted to the DataBC Program in the form of a scanned signature in the [__Open Data Assessment and Checklist__](https://www2.gov.bc.ca/assets/gov/data/open-data/open_data_assessment_and_checklist.docx) or an e-approval process the ministry has in place:
+Signatures are required from the following:
 1. The Data Custodian
 1. The Custodial organization’s Deputy Minister or designated alternate.

-## Final Publication
+Accepted signatures can be by signing and scanning the Open Data Assessment and Checklist or from an e-approval process the ministry has in place.

+## REVIEW WITH THE MINISTRY GOVERNMENT COMMUNICAITON OFFICER
-1. We recommend working with your Government Communication Officer around the release of a dataset under the OGL-BC.
+We recommend working with your Government Communication Officer around the release of a dataset under the OGL-BC.

+## FINAL PUBLICATION
-1. A member of the DataBC Program will assist the publication of the metadata record and provide any feedback necessary.
+A member of the DataBC Program will assist the publication of the metadata record and provide any feedback necessary.

+## MAINTAINANCE
+Data should be continually updated and maintained.

 -------------------------------------------------------